kammoji/btctick/README.md

 </pre>

 TODO: Check for updates upon running.
 Currently it works in the sense that git stuff runs on display if update available.
 Update is checked in the init spinner.
+TODO: Set historical to optional and not default
+TODO: Graphical user interface

 Suggestions, questions, anything?
 Contact juhana[a]konekettu.fi